History and homesteads |

 It was clear that the division of space in the homestead was important with each area having a clearly identified function.
 The traditional polygamous marriage of a wealthy Kwanyama man is reflected in the separate living areas given to each of Ndjukuma's three wives.

-In this plan it is interesting that the cattle were still kept in kraals attached to the homestead - presumably as a protective measure.
-It is also interesting to note that a small area was still being identified as the 'slaves quarters'.
+note that a small area was still being identified as the 'slaves quarters'.
 Indeed the name Omihandjo dovapika was reportedly given to an area in some homesteads in Oshikwanyama.
 One might ask whether the English word 'slave' is the most accurate translation of this term.

 The description of other homesteads also identifies particular spaces reserved for particular functions such as frog-eating (Onduda jomafuma) or beer-drinking (Onduda Jokunuina omalodu) with a special beer-drinking place reserved for the head of the household and his guests (Onele jomalenga jokunuuina omalodu).